EESSI/docs/docs/filesystem_layer/stratum1.md

 You can also test access to your Stratum 1 from a client, for which you will have to install the CVMFS [client](https://github.com/EESSI/filesystem-layer#clients).

-Then you run this commands to add you newly created Stratum 1:
+Then run the following command to add your newly created Stratum 1 to the existing list of EESSI Stratum 1 servers by creating a local CVMFS configuration file:

 ```bash
 echo 'CVMFS_SERVER_URL="http://<S1_IP>/cvmfs/@fqrn@;$CVMFS_SERVER_URL"' | sudo tee -a /etc/cvmfs/domain.d/eessi-hpc.org.local